FBI raids Detriot city hall and homes of council members: 'culture of corruption'

 "Clearly, there is a culture of corruption that doesn’t stop at the city line or the county line," Erik Gordon, a professor at the University of Michigan's Ross Business School, told The Detroit News.

-Detroit Mayor Mike Duggan, City Council President Brenda Jones, Benson and Ayers did not immediately respond to Fox News's requests for comment on the raids.
+Detroit Mayor Mike Duggan's office declined to comment on the raids when approached by Fox News.
+City Council President Brenda Jones, Benson and Ayers did not immediately respond to Fox News's requests for comment.